paololapo/8-bit-CPU-emulator/README.md

 A Python object-oriented high-level emulator for a simple 8-bit CPU, inspired by the <a href=https://eater.net/8bit/> project of Ben Eater </a>. <br>
 The code is organized into three different files:
 * <code> utils.py </code>: the definition of the classes of the components (registers, clock, ...) and some helper functions
-* <code> CPU.py </code>: the main class with all the logic functions to handle every microinstruction flexibly and scalable.
+* <code> CPU.py </code>: the main class with all the logic functions to handle every microinstruction flexibly and scalably.
 Inside the class, there are also the functions <code> load() </code> (the RAM) to read an ASSEMBLY code from a .txt file, and <code> run() </code>.
 By default, the state of the CPU after every micro-instruction will be saved into a log file.
 * <code> main.py </code>: to load the RAM and start the emulator.

 At the moment, our instruction set is composed of *LDA*, *ADD*, *SUB*, *STA*, *LDI*, *JMP*, *JC*, *JZ*, *OUT*, *HLT*.
 Thus, this CPU is slightly more complicated than a SAP 1. <br>